kHarshit/kHarshit.github.io/_posts/2018-04-20-don't-use-sigmoid-neural-nets.md

 date: 2018-04-20
 categories: [Data Science, Deep Learning]
 mathjax: true
+excerpt: "Why sigmoid activation functions should be avoided in deep neural networks, and what alternatives like ReLU offer instead."
 ---

 In neural networks, activation functions are used to introduce non-linearity in the model.
 There are several activation functions to choose from.
 Traditionally, people have been using sigmoid as the activation function.
 But, you shouldn't use it.
 Why?
 Let's see.